How the Hunts Work

 We do not provide food.
 On Munch hunts we do recommend places where hunters can buy great snacks.
 Otherwise, it’s up to you to provide food and drinks while participants are hunting.
 Groups wishing to provide food generally choose a restaurant as the finish line.

-Does we arrange for gatherings before or after hunts?
+Does Watson arrange for gatherings before or after hunts?

 We can make suggestions of places near where you are hunting that would work for your group.
 From there, you can contact the venue directly.